 To understand key trends, Download Sample Report

-Australia's plastic packaging market is a fragmented market, as the market has the presence of established manufacturers.
-Present competitors in the market are striving to differentiate their offerings based on recycled content in packages and ease of recyclability of the plastic packaging and are competing with international players who occupy a larger share in the market.
-This makes the rivalry intense in the market.
-Key players are Orora Packaging Australia Pty Ltd, Filton Packaging Pty Ltd., Flexible Packaging Solutions Pty Ltd., Econopak Flexible Packaging, A&M Packaging Pty Ltd., Caspak Products Pty Ltd., Vacupack Pty Ltd., among others.
-Recent developments in the market are -
+Australia's plastic packaging market is highly fragmented, and the current competitors in the market are striving to differentiate their offerings based on recycled content in packages and ease of recyclability of the plastic packaging.
+Vendors are also competing with international players who occupy a larger share in the market by constantly acquiring, innovating, and partnering, which is expected to intensify the rivalry.
+Some of the key players are Orora Packaging Australia Pty Ltd, Filton Packaging Pty Ltd., Flexible Packaging Solutions Pty Ltd., and Econopak Flexible Packaging.

 2. RESEARCH METHODOLOGY

 4.1 Market Overview

 4.2 Industry Attractiveness - Porter's Five Forces Analysis

 4.4 Assessment of COVID-19 impact on the industry